Learning Processes

 Learning that does not require an association between events or stimuli is called non-associative learning.

-- Cats exposed to a perceived safe and irrelevant stimulus will get used to (or habituated to) it and ignore it.
-If something is perceived as threatening and potentially dangerous, they will become more fearful-anxious (or sensitized) around it.
-This type of learning does not require an association between events or stimuli.
+- Cats exposed to a perceived safe and irrelevant stimulus will get used to (or habituated to) it and ignore it; if something is perceived as threatening and potentially dangerous, they will become more fearful-anxious (or sensitized) around it.

-- It is a very important form of learning, especially in very young cats, because it determines what stimuli a cat will react to (or ignore) in its environment.
+- It is a very important form of learning, especially in very young cats, because it determines what stimuli a cat will react to (or ignore) in their environment.

 Associative Learning